ukw100/STECCY/README.md

 ## STECCY on Linux

-STECCY under LinuxSTECCY also runs in the Linux desktop (X11) or frame buffer of a Linux console, for example on a Raspberry PI.
+STECCY also runs on the Linux desktop (X11) or frame buffer of a Linux console, for example on a Raspberry PI.

 ![STECCY on Linux](https://github.com/ukw100/STECCY/raw/main/images/xsteccy.png "STECCY on Linux")